BattletechModders/ConcreteJungle/README.md

 * Add ambushes that are hostile to all

 * Explosion should put up a floatie that gives the blast name

+* Should explosions use CAC AoE weapons?

+  * I think if they use a weapon with 1 or 2 range, this should work by default... need to test

+* Add mech ambush (equivalent to vehicle)

+* Can we make map devastation more efficient?
+Add it earlier in the processing?